dorsun/mnist-tensorflow-scalable/README.md

 # A scalable CNN example of MNIST using tensorflow
-MNIST is the friend of every machine learning beginner!
+MNIST is a friend of every machine learning beginner!
 The example provided here has the following features (so it may easily be scaled for larger applications):
 * CNN components are wrapped into python classes for convenient experimentation of different cnn architectures.
 * Use tensorflow queues, use batch normalization.
 * Data-parallel multi-GPU training.